wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **M:**&ensp;Who identifies them?
 Somebody with a memory to register and compare.
 Don’t you see that memory is the warp of your mental life.
 And identity is merely a pattern of events in time and space.
 Change the pattern and you have changed the man.

 **Q:**&ensp;The pattern is significant and important.
 It has its own value.
 By saying that a woven design is merely coloured threads you miss the most important — the beauty of it.
 Or by describing a book as paper with ink stains on it, you miss the meaning.
 Identity is valuable because it is the basis of individuality; that which makes us unique and irreplaceable.
-‘I Am’ is the intuition of uniqueness.
+‘I am’ is the intuition of uniqueness.

 **M:**&ensp;Yes and no. Identity, individuality or uniqueness — they are the most valuable aspects of the mind, yet of the mind only.
 ‘I am all there is’ too is an experience equally valid.
 The particular and the universal are inseparable.
 They are the two aspects of the nameless, as seen from without and from within.
 Unfortunately, words only mention, but don’t convey.
 Try to go beyond the words.